jaidevshriram/Wikipedia-Search-Engine/README.md

 # Wikipedia Search Engine

-This is an efficient search engine for Wikipedia corpus pages with support for English and Hindi queries.
+This is an efficient search engine for Wikipedia pages with support for English and Hindi queries.
+The code for each language is stored in the respective directories.
+It is mostly similar, with minor differences in the tokenizer, stop words, and page parser.

 ## How to Run